briskhome/briskhome-docs/index.rst

 ..  sidebar:: Note

     This documentation is a work in progress.
-Topics marked with a :wrench: are placeholders that have not been written yet.
+Topics marked with a |wrench| are placeholders that have not been written yet.
 You can track the status of these topics through our public documentation `issue tracker`_.

 ..  _issue tracker: https://github.com/Microsoft/Office-Online-Test-Tools-and-Documentation/issues